This tutorial explains the usage of the Java collections, e.g. Lists, ArrayLists and Maps with Java.

 The computeIfAbsent

-calculates and adds an entry to the map if it is not present in the map.
+method calculates and adds an entry to the map if it is not already present.

 map.keySet().forEach(key -> System.out.println(key + " " + map.get(key)));